 Athletics and Recreation

-The Athletics and Wellness office is an integral component of Worcester State University’s efforts to provide a high-quality, affordable education and supportive environment that promotes the total development of the student.
-A brand new, state-of-the-art, 101,000 square foot Wellness Center opened in August of 2016.
-This building provides our students robust intramural and recreational opportunities, while our student-athletes compete in some of the nicest indoor facilities in New England.
+The Athletics and Recreation office is an integral component of Worcester State University’s efforts to provide a high-quality, affordable education and supportive environment that promotes the total development of the student.
+A 101,000 square foot Wellness Center provides our students robust intramural and recreational opportunities, while our student-athletes compete in some of the nicest indoor facilities in New England.
 Employment opportunities for students may also be available in the Wellness Center.

 For those students interested in competing on a less formal level, Worcester offers an intramural sports program in such sports as flag football, basketball, street hockey, dodgeball, softball, soccer and volleyball.
 Any student who wishes to participate in intramural sports, regardless of ability or past experience is urged to do so.

-The Wellness Center also offers additional wellness opportunities such as use of the 9,000 square foot DeFeudis Fitness Center, three exercise rooms with daily group exercise classes as well as a golf simulator, smoothie bar and several academic classrooms.
+The Wellness Center also offers additional wellness opportunities such as use of the 9,000 square foot DeFeudis Fitness Center, three exercise rooms with daily group exercise classes as well as a golf simulator and several academic classrooms.

-In all of its programs, the Athletics and Wellness office is cognizant of its responsibilities as an educational support component at Worcester State University.
+In all of its programs, the Athletics and Recreation office is cognizant of its responsibilities as an educational support component at Worcester State University.